liissee/message-board-frontend/README.md

 ## Getting started

 Front End:
-- npm install to install required dependencies for frontend
+- `npm install` to install required dependencies for frontend
-- Start the project with npm start.
+- Start the project with `npm start`
 - Open http://localhost:3000 to view it in the browser.

 Back End: https://github.com/liissee/message-board-api
-- npm install to install required dependencies for backend
+- `npm install` to install required dependencies for backend
-- Start the server with npm run dev
+- Start the server with `npm run dev`
 - Open http://localhost:8080 to view it in the browser.

 ## Deployed version: